Childcare Leave In Singapore: 11 Things Every Working Parent Should Know

 If both working parents are employed in the same company, each can still take six days of childcare leave.
 Two additional days of extended childcare leave may also apply if they satisfy the eligibility requirements.

-2. Childcare Leave Entitlements Based On The Childcare Development Co Savings Act
+3. Childcare Leave Entitlements Based On The Childcare Development Co-Savings Act

 extended childcare leave singapore

-• The employer will pay for the first 3 days of childcare leave.
+• The employer pays for the first three days.

 A non-Singapore citizen is also entitled to childcare leave in Singapore.
 According to the Employment Act, they can take 2 days of childcare leave until their child turns 7.